hoist/hoist-docs/docs/hoist-json/index.md

 - `methods` to specify which methods the endpoint will be active on,
 - `event` to specify the event,
 - `authenticated` to specify whether there needs to be an active session and
-- `synchronous` to require Hoist to return a result (suitable for returning JSON etc)

 ## Schedules